juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 Other contenders:
-XFS
+XFS developed by SGI in 2004 for IRIX OS.

 Btrfs Copy-On-Wire developed by Oracle in 2007

-F2FS Flash Storage developed by Samsung in 2012 ext4 v1 2006
+F2FS Flash Storage developed by Samsung in 2012

+Ext4 v1.00 2006

+ExFAT Microsoft 2006

 https://en.wikipedia.org/wiki/Comparison_of_file_systems

 UDF Unversal Disk Format
-exFAT for Flash Storage.

 Btrfs seems the best candidate to test Next. https://en.wikipedia.org/wiki/Btrfs